komalsrathi/rnaseq-batch-correction/CONTRIBUTING.md

 - Requester should merge their own Pull Request once it gets sign-off unless they don't have permission to do so

+## Code Review Rule
+1. Each PR review must have at least 2 same-team developer approvals.
+Manager approval does not count.
+2. Each PR must have a good description.
+From reading the description, the reviewer should be able to understand what the code is meant to do.
+This has to be true even if there is a ticket or a requirements page.
+3. PR must have sufficient unit test and integration test coverage.
+4. If the PR is a bug fix, it must contain a test such that, should the bug fix be reverted, this test would fail.

 ## Code Style

 ### Python